estafette/estafette-gke-node-pool-shifter/README.md

 ### In cluster

-You first need to create a service account via the GCloud dashboard with Compute and Container access.
+You first need to create a service account via the GCloud dashboard with  role  set to Compute Instance Admin and Container Engine Admin.
 This key is going to be used to authenticate from the application to the GCloud API.

 The service account key needs to be base64 encoded: